-The Company established the Audit Committee on 5 June 2017 with written terms of reference in compliance with the Listing Rules of the Stock Exchange and the Governance Code.
-The Audit Committee currently has three members, namely Mr. Tang Chi Wai, Mr. Gan Weimin and Prof. Cao Lixin.
-Mr. Tang Chi Wai, an independent non-executive Director of the Company, is the chairman of the Audit Committee, and possesses the appropriate professional qualifications required under the Listing Rules.
+The Company established the Audit Committee on 5 June 2017 with written terms of reference in compliance with the Listing Rules and the Governance Code.
+The Audit Committee currently has three members, namely Mr. Tang Chi Wai, Mr. Gan Weimin and Prof. Cao Lixin, all being independent non-executive Directors.
+Mr. Tang Chi Wai, is the chairman of the Audit Committee, and possesses the appropriate professional qualifications required under the Listing Rules.
 The Audit Committee has access to professional advice, if required, and is provided with sufficient resources to perform its duties.